 For each annual interim report, Optum will identify the number of pregnancies that are accrued into each of the exposure cohorts by exposure window.
 Eligible pregnancies included in each of the study cohorts will be described with respect to demographic characteristics (age at the ECD, geographic region, etc.), year of cohort entry, select comorbidities, and COVID-19 characteristics during pregnancy (eg, number of COVID-19 episodes, hospitalization during COVID-19 episode, etc.).
+Interim reports 2-4 will include information on all pre-specified covariates.
 Flow charts describing attrition due to application of inclusion and exclusion criteria, including exclusion due to receipt of cohort medications in an inpatient setting, will be included.
 Interim reports will also include a tabulation of claims-based outcomes, by cohort and exposure window.
 The number of claims-identified outcomes available for medical record request will also be indicated.

 Outcome validation via medical record review will not be performed until the final analysis.
 By design, for study outcomes which will be validated via medical record review, the initial claims definitions will be highly sensitive to ensure that all potential events are captured and subsequently reviewed by clinicians.
 For this reason, it is expected that annual interim reports will overestimate the number of outcome events occurring in study cohorts.
+Interim reports 2-4 will therefore include an alternative definition of MCM (MCM2) using only ICD-10-CM codes associated with major malformations as defined by the New York State Department of Health (New York State Department of Health 2023).
+Pending results from interim reports, the claims algorithm used to identify potential MCMs for medical record confirmation may be modified prior to implementation of final analyses.
+In that case, the protocol and SAP will be amended prior to implementation of final analyses to specify the claims algorithm used for medical record confirmation.